 There's a reason freelance writers, bloggers, and creators making six figures year after year in their freelance business litter the internet with their stories.

 Most freelance business owners don't have to worry about frozen wages or corporate pencil pushers.
 All they do is get paid.

 Pro: You Have a Fixed Schedule

-At 3 p.m. on a Wednesday, everybody knows where to find you: sitting in your cubicle.
+At 3 p.m, on a Wednesday, everybody knows where to find you: sitting in your cubicle.

-This makes it easy to plan the rest of your life.
+A regular work schedule makes it easy to plan the rest of your life.
 Karate on Tuesday night.
 Soccer on Wednesday.
 Hairdresser on Thursday.
 Brunch on Sunday.